-We wanted to provide more support for women in our community battling eating disorders, so we recently launched Customized Recovery Services—therapeutic groups and meals designed to strengthen recovery and bring about connection, compassion, and healing.
+We wanted to provide more support for women in our community battling eating disorders, so we recently launched Customized Recovery Services—therapeutic treatment groups and meals designed to strengthen recovery and bring about connection, compassion, and healing.

-Our goal at every meal and group is to empower you to reconnect you with the strength and wisdom that is already inside you, so that you can live free and recovered!
+Our goal at every meal and group is to empower you to reconnect with the strength and wisdom that is already inside you, so that you can live free and recovered!
 If you have any questions about Montecatini’s Customized Recovery Services, or would like to try a therapeutic group for free, please contact us at 760-436-2657.

 Program Group Information

 Group therapy is the main intervention used in the Customized Recovery Services.
 In addition to body image groups, the following groups are offered each week:

 - Self-Esteem: This group focuses on helping clients develop self-confidence, self-acceptance, and self-esteem.
 The majority of women with eating disorders can benefit from developing and strengthening these traits.
 The group addresses the causes of feelings of inferiority, perfectionism, and negative self-talk.
 Learning to recognize their inner critic, and becoming more nurturing of themselves, participants in this group will improve their overall mood and create the basis for joyful living.